n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

     "Halant".

-A secondary usage of the zero-width joiner is to prevent the formation of "Reph".
+A secondary usage of the zero-width joiner is to prevent the formation of "Reph" in some scripts, or to explicitly request a "Reph" form in other scripts.

-  - An initial "Ra,Halant,ZWJ" sequence should not produce a "Reph", even where an initial "Ra,Halant" sequence without the zero-width joiner would otherwise produce a "Reph".
+  - In Telugu, the default behavior for a syllable beginning with "Ra,Halant" is for the "Ra" to be displayed in full form.
+An explicit "Ra,Halant,ZWJ" sequence is required to produce a "Reph" instead of this default behavior.

+  - In Telugu, a "Ra,ZWJ,Halant" sequence will prevent the formation of a "Reph" form.

 The no-break space is primarily used to display those codepoints that are defined as non-spacing (marks, dependent vowels (matras),